Measure CPU time

 The time returned by

 a system-dependent way, usually counting the number of clock ticks

 of the system clock.
 Hence, the result is a multiple of the system's

-time unit and cannot be more precise than 1 such unit.
-E.g., the time
+time unit and cannot be more precise than one such unit.
+The time

 unit is 10 milliseconds for many UNIX® systems.

 On computers without "time-sharing", such as the Macintosh computer, real time and CPU time roughly coincide.

 time is a function of the system kernel.

 Do a time measurement and assign the computed value to an identifier at the same time.
 Note that the assignment needs extra parenthesis when passed as argument: